This congregation is blessed with parishioners of all ages, and there are many opportunities to be together.

-Join them for serious reflection, sparkling conversation, fellowship and fabulous potluck.
+Join them for serious reflection, conversation, fellowship and a potluck meal.

-Meet in parishioners’ homes to discuss a previously viewed film, to enjoy potluck meals, and fellowship.
+The film group meets in parishioners’ homes to discuss a previously viewed film, and enjoy potluck meals and fellowship.

 9:00 AM Forum

-At 9:00 AM on selected Sundays, we offer a morning program offers a variety of topics ranging from the study of the Bible to forums on Christianity in every day life.
+The 9:00 AM on selected Sundays offers a morning program which explores a variety of topics ranging from the study of the Bible to forums on Christianity in everyday life.

-Presenters and speakers include members of the clergy, noted personalities from religious institutions and other walks of life, as well as members of the congregation who generously offer to share their interests and expertise.
+Presenters and speakers include members of the clergy, noted personalities from religious institutions, as well as members of the congregation who generously offer to share their interests and expertise.